Skip to main content

 {

-/ topic-data / 1: "ps/data/1bd0d6d",
+/ topic-data / 1: "/ps/data/1bd0d6d",

-/ topic-media-type / 3: "application/senml-cbor",
+/ topic-content-format / 3: 112

 }

 2.5.3.
-Updating the topic-configuration
+Updating the topic

 A client can update a topic's configuration by submitting the updated

-parameters "topic-name", "topic-data", and "resource-type" are
+the topic properties "topic-name", "topic-data", and "resource-type"

-will be deemed invalid by the broker.
+them will be deemed invalid by the broker.
+Since POST replaces the

-that are not explicitly modified in the request.
+explicitly modified in the request.

-Similarly, decreasing max-subscribers will also cause that some
+Similarly, decreasing "max-subscribers" will also cause that some

 subscribers get unsubscribed.
-Unsubscribed endpoints SHOULD receive
+Unsubscribed endpoints receive a final

-be reset to their default values.
+their default values.

 Example: